-A model of a molecular crystal lattice.
+Model of molecular crystal lattice.

-The concept of linearity.
+Concept of linearity.

 Refraction of light in a prism.

-An experiment showing the law of light reflection.
+Experiment demonstrating the law of light reflection.

-The beam can be divided into parts, but in a homogeneous medium it always remains straight.
+A beam can be divided into parts, but in a homogeneous medium it always remains straight.

 Pendulums.

-Experience with condensed spark.
+Experiment with a condensed spark.

 True, the nonlinearity was barely noticeable.

-Photo of Vavilov at the instruments.
+Photograph of Vavilov at the devices.

 Nonlinear optics.